and welcome to another German Word of the Day – What is the Difference Special. And today, we’ll look at the difference between

 - Ich weiß, wie/wo/wann/was/ob/dass ...

-The same with kennen is just wrong even if to be acquainted/familiar would work in English.
+Using kennen in such sentences is just wrong; even if to be acquainted/familiar would work in English.

 - I’m familiar with how difficult it is to learn the gender.